The Harsh Business Realities of Peek-a-Boo

 Reminder mechanisms

 There are probably hundreds or thousands of ways that software products remind you to pay... in fact, let’s dispense with the euphemisms.
 These products nag you.
-Peek-a-Boo is in this category.
-Yes, Peek-a-Boo nags you.
+Peek-a-Boo, Flowing Pennies, and Multisite for iWeb are in this category.
+Yes, Clarkwood Software products nag you.

 Exploring the tension between a gentle reminder and an overly-irritating nag is a sensitive science indeed.
-Peek-a-Boo often tunes the balance point from release to release.
+Our products will often tune the balance point from release to release.
 For example, before Peek-a-Boo 2.6, the nagging severity escalated based on when you first opened Peek-a-Boo.
 So if you opened Peek-a-Boo once, then waited a month or two before you tried it again, the nagging was, to be frank, pretty severe.
-Peek-a-Boo 2.6 shifted away from that approach and now escalates the severity based on how long you’ve actually used Peek-a-Boo.
+Peek-a-Boo 2.6 started shifting away from that approach; Peek-a-Boo 2.7.6 (and later) offers a more traditional thirty-day free trial for you to take a “test drive.”
+(Flowing Pennies and Multisite for iWeb also use a thirty-day free trial period.)

 Finding a happy medium is an ongoing journey.
 If you’ve got thoughts about refining the balance point, drop a note on our feedback page.